OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 SDL Development Lifecycle includes creation and usage of a list of artifacts that are located in different repositories.
 In the confines of SDL Development Lifecycle generic artifacts are:

-- Requirement
+- Requirements
-- Tasks
+- Technical Tasks
-- Defetcs
+- Defects

-Next picture shows relations between different arifacts in SDL.
+Next picture shows relations between different artifacts in SDL.

 ![tasks_relations](https://github.com/OlesiaV/sdl_evolution/blob/requirements-documentation-proposal/proposals/assets/sdl_requirements_repository/tasks_relations.png)<br>